Tuesday, 29 May 2012

 4. Remove from the heat and let the pears cool whilst sitting in the liquid.

-5. Serve with caramel sauce or a good vanilla ice cream.
+5. Drain the pears and serve with caramel sauce or a good vanilla ice cream.